AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-12-investing-automation.md

 For Fidelity, the UI is weird for me at times, but overall it is easy to use.
 The biggest drawback for me though is that you cannot auto invest in ETFs or individual stocks outside of robo advising (kinda) and mutual funds.
 It just bums me out.

-Honestly have not tried the robo advisor ‘Fidelity Go’ and I don’t plan to based on the way I use Fidelity.
+Honestly, I have not tried the robo advisor ‘Fidelity Go’ and I don’t plan to based on the way I use Fidelity.
 I manually buy my speculative investments then automate with DRIP.

 ## My Future Plans For Automation